Xerrion/bg2_re_roller/README.md

-Sure, here's a sample `README.md` for your project:

----

 # Auto Clicker for Baldur's Gate II

 This project is an automated script for the Baldur's Gate II game.
 The script automates the process of re-rolling character stats to get the maximum possible roll.
 It uses various libraries such as `pyautogui` for GUI automation, `cv2` for image processing, and `pytesseract` for optical character recognition.